mlip-cmu/s2025/assignments/I4_explainability.md

 ## Deliverable

-Submit your code, the generated PDFs files `explanation_a.pdf` and `explanation_b.pdf` to your GitHub repository.
+Submit all code you used to your GitHub repository.
+Commit the PDF files `explanation_global.pdf` and `explanation_local.pdf` to *the root directory* of your GitHub repository.
+Do not include your own name or Andrew ID in those two PDFs, if possible.

-Submit a report as a single PDF file to Gradescope that covers the following topics in clearly labeled sections (ideally each section starts on a new page):
+Submit a report as a single PDF file to Gradescope that covers the following topics in clearly labeled sections:

-1. **GitHub link:** Start the document with a link to your last commit on GitHub in the format https://github.com/cmu-seai/[repo]/commit/[commitid].
+1. **GitHub link:** Start the document with a link to your last commit on GitHub in the format https://github.com/mlip-cmu/[repo]/commit/[commitid].
 Make sure that the link includes the long ID of the last commit.
-2. **Explanations** (2 pages max): Briefly describe what kind of explanations you included in your explanations for *(a)* and *(b)* for your stakeholder, and why.
-Justify why those explanations are suitable for your stakeholder and policy.
-5. **Policy compliance** (open ended): Discuss whether your explanations as illustrated in your PDF files comply with the provided policy.
+2. **Explanations and compliance** (0.5 page per policy requirement max): For each of the 8 policy requirements write:
+   * **Explanation:** Briefly describe what kind of explanations you created to address the policy requirement.
+Refer to specific techniques or tools if you used any.
+Provide links to relevant code where applicable.
+Point out where we can find this explanation in `explanation_global.pdf` or `explanation_local.pdf` if it is not obvious.
+Note, the same explanation may satisfy multiple policy requirements and you can point to prior sections rather than repeating content.
+   * **Compliance:** Discuss whether your solution complies with the policy requirement.
+If possible, provide evidence to demonstrate compliance.
 Write this as if you were submitting a short report to a compliance/legal team in your company to convince them that your product complies and can be released.
+If you cannot comply or are unsure, discuss additional steps needed for compliance or explain why compliance may not be possible.

-6. **Reflection** (2 page max): Include textual answers to the two reflection prompts (challenges, policy benefits) above in two clearly separated subsections.
+3. **Reflection** (2 page max): Include textual answers to the two reflection prompts (challenges, policy benefits) above in two clearly separated subsections.
+Good reflections are grounded in concrete observations or specific experiences and should avoid generic statements that could apply to most solutions.

 Page limits are recommendations and not strictly enforced.
 You can exceed the page limit if there is a good reason.
 We prefer precise and concise answers over long and rambling ones.